mlibre/to_persian_number/README.md

 about
 =========

-very simple javascript function for convert english numbers to persian numbers.
+very simple javascript function for convert english numbers to eb numbers.

 123 => "۱۲۳"  .